WeGetFinancing/woocommerce-checkout-plugin/README.md

 # WeGetFinancing Payment Checkout for WooCommerce

-WeGetFinancing payment gateway integration plugin for WooCommerce - Alpha Version
+WeGetFinancing payment gateway integration plugin for WooCommerce

 ## How to install